 Troubleshoot iTunes Wi-Fi Syncing Problems

-Edited by Leomar Umpad, Charmed, Eng, Anonymous and 2 others
+Edited by Leomar Umpad, Charmed, Eng, Alma and 1 other

 Note: WiFi syncing only works for iTunes version 10.5 and later.
 Update your iTunes to the latest version to use WiFi Syncing.